w3f/Grants-Program/applications/kodadot_assethub_nft_indexer_statemine_statemint.md

 10. Maintenance of compatibility with runtime upgrades and changes in the Kusama/Statemine ecosystem.
 11. Regular updates to keep up with Substrate for continuous system enhancement.
 12. Management of upgrades to parachain runtime versions, including indexer enhancements and related costs.

-## Future Plans

-Please include here

-- how you intend to use, enhance, promote and support your project in the short term, and
-- the team's long-term plans and intentions in relation to it.

 ## Additional Information  ➕